-Grandma often used baking substitutions whenever she ran out of an ingredient that her recipe called for.
+Grandma used her old fashioned baking substitutions whenever she ran out of an ingredient that her recipe called for.
 Back in those days, trips to the grocery store were infrequent as most baking supplies were purchased in bulk.
 So, she learned how to substitute something she had.

-The following collection of substitutions is gleaned from old cookbooks, almanacs, and Grandma's recipe notes.
-You're sure to find them practical in your kitchen for those times when you run out of an ingredient that's needed.
+The following collection of ingredient substitutions is gleaned from old cookbooks, almanacs, and Grandma's recipe notes.
+You're sure to find them practical in your kitchen for those times when you run out of a basic ingredient that's needed.

 To replace 1 teaspoon baking powder, use 1/2 teaspoon cream of tartar plus 1/4 teaspoon baking soda.